matt9527-marist/MyObsidianNotes/Machine Learning/013 Neural Networks.md

 The mathematics for this is from Calculus.
 In the multivariate world, it is very similar.
 (see notes)
 Whenever we have concurring branches we will have the equation: $$\frac{dZ}{dt} = \sum^{}_{}\frac{\partial Z}{\partial x_{j}} * \frac{dx_{j}}{dt}$$
+Doing the computations is particularly cumbersome.
+This is where the field of *automatic differentiation* comes from.
+This sows the manner in which we do the computations so that we can move forward.